-- 19. The number of those potentially eligible under the 2012 DACA initiative by age group and an overall gender split, from the Migration Policy Institute.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 20.
+- 20. The number of those potentially eligible under the 2012 DACA initiative by age group and an overall split by sex, from the Migration Policy Institute.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 21.
 Internally developed numbers of those that were potentially eligible under the 2014 DACA initiative that were not eligible under the 2012 DACA initiative by age and sex.
-These data will not be updated. - 21.
+These data will not be updated. - 22.
 Internally developed numbers of those that were potentially eligible under the Deferred Action for Parents of Americans and LPRs (DAPA) initiative, by age and sex.
-These data will not be updated. - 22.
-Internally developed factors of potential DACA stock attaining DACA status by sex and ages 5-100 for the first, second, and ultimate DACA years.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 23.
+These data will not be updated. - 23.
+Internally developed factors of potential DACA stock attaining DACA status by sex and ages 5-100 for

+- the first, second, and ultimate DACA years.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 24.
 Internally developed factors to apply to other-than-LPR immigrants that enter as nonimmigrants.
-These data will not be updated. - 24.
+These data will not be updated. - 25.
 Internally developed factors used to create the nonimmigrant other in distribution by age and sex for each year.
 These factors ensure that there will be enough nonimmigrant stock to transfer to LPR status.
-These data will not be updated. - 25.
+These data will not be updated. - 26.
 Internally developed overstay percentages by age.
 These data are based off a RAND Corporation document using data from the 1980s, and are adjusted based on insights from the DHS.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 26.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 27.
 Internally developed rates of departure for the non-DACA/DAPA potential/actual never-authorizeds for non-recent arrivals.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 27.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 28.
 Internally developed rates of departure for the non-DACA/DAPA potential/actual non-immigrants.
 These data are set to initial rates in 2015 (when the Executive Actions went into effect including decreased deportation of non-felons) and then gradually increase to the ultimate rates in 2025.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 28.
+These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 29.
 Internally developed rates of departure for the non-DACA/DAPA potential/actual visa overstayers.
-These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data.

-- 29. Internally developed rates of departure for non-DACA potential/actual never authorizeds for non-recent arrivals to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
 These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 30.
-Internally developed rates of departure for non-DACA potential/actual nonimmigrants to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
+Internally developed rates of departure for non-DACA potential/actual never authorizeds for non-recent arrivals to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
 These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 31.
 Internally developed rates of departure for the non-DACA potential/actual visa overstayers to use prior to 2015 (when the Executive Actions went into effect including decreased deportation of non-felons).
 These data are updated as new data become available and internal resources are sufficient to examine and interpret such new data. - 32.
 Internally developed number of other-than-LPR immigrants, by age and sex, for years 1999-2010.
 These data will not be updated.